Poop-fish/Basic-NotePad-Texteditor/README.md

 - Font Customization: Change font family, size, and color of text.

-- Text Styling: Apply text styles such as bold, italic, underline, strike-through, Bullet Points and Number list.
+- Text Styling: Apply text styles such as bold, italic, underline, strike-through, Bullet Points and Number list, framing

 - Text Alignment: Align text to the left, center, or right.